qamarian-inc/amanda/README.md

 # Amanda

 Amanda is a framework for developing cloud applications, and it is HTTPS-based.
 This framework takes a form quite different from many other frameworks.
 Rather than existing as a package that is imported, the framework is a software on its own.
-It can be turned into a custom cloud application, by adding you app services (and expanding the framework's capabilities, if you would like to).
+It can be turned into a custom cloud application, by adding your app services and other capabilities the app needs.

-The framework comes with useful components like logger, and alert raiser.
-The alert raiser is a component which can be used to send 'distress emails' to the admin of your cloud application.
-For instances, if something happens at runtime and requires immediate attention of the admin, the alert raiser can be used to send an email to the admin.
-The framework furthermore supports the use of a configuration file.

-Before doing anything with this framework, ensure all constants in file "ze30.Global.go" have been modified as appropriate.
+### Pros

+ - Built-in logger (which can be replaced)
+ - HTTP and HTTPS
+ - Configuration file support
+ - Highly extensible
+ - Support for admin services
+ - Simple and easy
+ - Lightweight

+### Cons

+ - IPv6 currently not fully supported